 Here, we’ve answered some of the most common questions about toll-free business phone numbers.

-You can have as many toll-free numbers as you like, though keep in mind that adding more toll-free numbers with your current provider usually costs between $5.00-$10.00/user per month.
+You can have as many toll-free numbers as you like, though keep in mind that adding more toll-free numbers with your current provider usually costs between $5.00-$10.00 monthly per user.

 Many businesses have separate toll-free numbers for: